MaineDOT Asset Management - Highways

 Customer Service Level (CSL)

 The second part of the method is determining the Customer Service Level (CSL) that measures MaineDOT managed highway assets (Priority 1-5) in three areas.
 The CSL uses customer-focused engineering measures to track highway (1) Safety, (2) Condition and (3) Serviceability, and grades them similar to a report card (A – F).
-The table below lists the individual measures that make up the overall service level grade.
+The information below lists the individual measures that make up the overall service level grade.
+To view this data in our map viewer, click on a header below.